 Essentially, no matter where you look online, expect to find more information on every product on the market.
 If you cannot learn much about something you hope to buy, it might be a good idea to avoid it.

-The Customer's Data Is King
+The Customer's Data is King

 How much data and analysis do you think goes into every little aspect of the online retail experience?
 Far more than anyone could imagine.
 Even things such as minor font size differences and slight changes to color schemes are carefully analyzed to provide data to companies hoping to optimize their websites.
 A/B testing, surveys, social media metrics, and more are used every day with or without your knowledge.
 When you browse, you're as much a test subject as a customer, albeit usually an anonymous one.

 The good news is that we have no reason to believe that companies are spying on you specifically or are out to get you.
 However, online retailers are interested in your habits, patterns, buying behaviors, and similar considerations.
-While going into detail about how all this works would go beyond the scope of this article, it's a good idea to research cookies, how websites are designed to funnel you to certain buttons or messages, and the many ways an online retailer might try to remind you of your shopping cart.
+While going into detail about how all these work would go beyond the scope of this article, it's a good idea to research cookies, how websites are designed to funnel you to certain buttons or messages, and the many ways an online retailer might try to remind you of your shopping cart.
 All methods have a purpose.

 For the future of data use from online retailers, we just need to look at the past and past motives.
 Everything online related to retail and products online is designed to get you to do one of a few things: